PostgreSQL (10)

 pg_stat_statements

-Tracks execution statistics for all statements and made available via a view.
+Tracks execution stats for all statements.
+Stats made available from view.
 Requires reboot (static param) on RDS on PG 10 although pg_stat_statements is available by default in shared_preload_libraries in PG 12.

 CREATE EXTENSION IF NOT EXISTS pg_stat_statements;